 Potential Pitfall: I really don’t think this will be a problem for most people.
 Still, you should be aware of it.
 This isn’t a problem with SharpProxy, rather it is a problem with redirections in general.

 When using this with our CAS authentication server at work, I noticed that sometimes the redirects from our projects were wrong.
 I corrected for our case by making sure I redirect back from CAS to whatever the requested host was – NOT localhost.

 In code, you can detect what the base host is by doing something like this from an ASP.NET MVC site’s controller.
 I think it should also work from an older ASP.NET web forms project also.

 Update… you may not need to do this anymore with the new host headers option.
 I haven’t tried anything surrounding this issue yet.
 Or it may simply not work.
 Who knows!
 Comment if you have problems.

 To conclude, I hope that SharpProxy can be useful for you.
 I’ve published the source on GitHub, so feel free to get a copy of it, or just download and use the executable (requires the .NET 2.0 framework or greater).
 It may work in Mono also, but I haven’t tested it.

 It’s free as in beer!
 (That means it’s really free, no license.)
 If you like using it feel free to talk about, write about it, link to it, or donate a few dollars into my PayPal.
-I have no shame about asking for that – everybody’s gotta eat!
+That would be super cool!